Loving Life in Scotland – The Scottish Highlands by Campervan

 The Callanish Standing Stones, Isle of Lewis

-In my youth, while dreaming about travel adventures, I held a fascination for the standing stones in the United Kingdom.
-My interest centred on Stonehenge, of course, but also on the stones in Callanish (aka Calanais) on the Isle of Lewis.
-I never dreamed I would actually get to the Outer Hebrides, so being this close to the Callanish Stones I just had to drive the extra 50 minutes to the site.
+In my youth, while dreaming about travel adventures, the prehistoric stone monuments of the British Isles always held a fascination for me.
+My interest centred on Stonehenge, but also on the Callanish Standing Stones.
+The Callanish (aka Calanais) Monuments are located on the west coast of the Isle of Lewis.
+I never dreamed I would actually get to the Outer Hebrides, so being this close to Calanais I just had to drive the extra 50 minutes to live my dream.

-The Calanais I has been dated back to to Neolithic period.
-The stone circle in the centre of the Calanais I was erected around 2900 BCE.
-Many historians think the stone circle was some sort of prehistoric astronomical observatory.
-The tallest stone is the monolith stone, which is located within the stone circle, but off-centre.
+Calanais I has been dated back to the Neolithic period.
+The stones are in a cruciform pattern, but they were not all erected at the same time.
+The stone circle in the centre of Calanais I was erected around 2900 BCE.
+The tallest stone, referred to as the monolith stone, was erected at the same time; it is off-centre within the stone circle.
 The monolith stone is oriented to the north and south.
+Many historians think Calanais I was originally some sort of prehistoric astronomical observatory.

 Calanais I is thought to have been re-purposed for religious rituals.
 About 500 years after the centre circle was erected, a small cairn (mound) was built within the circle.
 The stones that form the cross of the cruciform are thought to have been added around the same time.
 The purpose of the cairn is not known.
-The cairn has a hole in its centre and several smaller stones scattered about.
+The cairn has a hole in its centre and several smaller stones scattered within it.
 Some describe the cairn as a chambered tomb and believe someone was buried there.
 It doesn’t look to me like a very big tomb.

 Some interesting folklore claims the stones are men turned to stone as punishment for transgressions or religious beliefs.
 Still others believe druids used the site for their rituals.